Materials & Craft

 • • Careful seam finishing

-• • Brushing/comb steps
+• • Brushing / combing steps

 Relative Cost Tier: Mid–High